aprilli8/Comparators/README.md

-# Lab 4: Sorting
+# Sorting

-In this lab, we sorted objects in a Vector in multiple ways using the Java Comparator interface.
+Here, I sorted objects in a Vector in multiple ways using the Java Comparator interface.